1. Output information

 How we disseminate the data

-Domestic abuse in England and Wales is published annually on the ONS website.
-The release includes a number of separate publications describing the main patterns and trends in the datasets.
-A data tool is also provided to allow users to explore data for police force areas in more detail.
+Our Domestic abuse in England and Wales bulletin is published annually on the ONS website.
+This includes a number of separate publications describing the main patterns and trends in the datasets.
+Our Domestic abuse in England and Wales data tool is also provided to allow users to explore data for police force areas in more detail.

 How we review the data